JEFH507/org-chart-goose-orchestrator/docs/architecture/PHASE5-ARCHITECTURE.md

                                                   │
                                                   ↓
                                          ┌──────────────────┐
-                                         │ Goose sends to   │
+                                         │ goose sends to   │
                                          │ GPT-4o:          │
                                          │                  │
                                          │ "Review this PR: │